reecetech/pactman/README.md

 `--pact-broker-url=<URL>` provides the base URL of the Pact broker to retrieve pacts from for the provider.
 You must also provide `--pact-provider-name=<ProviderName>` to identify which provider to retrieve pacts for from the broker.
+You may provider `--pact-consumer-name=<ConsumerName>` to limit the pacts verified to just that consumer.

 `--pact-files=<file pattern>` verifies some on-disk pact JSON files identified by the wildcard pattern (unix glob pattern matching).